 Located in Newport News, VA, Dr. Snyder has successfully treated thousands of patients with osteoarthritis in the knee, sports injuries, rheumatoid or traumatic arthritis, and more.
-Dr. Snyder treats each patient as an individual, and thoughtfully considers the proper treatment options, including knee replacement surgery, based on the diagnosis and medical history of each patient.
+Dr. Snyder treats each patient as an individual, and thoughtfully considers the proper treatment options, including knee replacement surgery, based on the diagnosis and medical history of each patient as well as their activity level, type of work, and lifestyle.

-Non-surgical options are always considered first.
-These include anti-inflammatory medications, lifestyle changes and injections.
-As osteoarthritis gets worse, the non-surgical treatments often become ineffective.
-This is when knee replacement surgery, also called knee arthroplasty, is necessary.
+Conservative treatment options are always considered first.
+These include anti-inflammatory medications, lifestyle changes, steroid injections and visco-supplementation injections.
+When osteoarthritis of the knee worsens, non-surgical treatments often become less and less effective.
+This is when knee replacement surgery, also called knee arthroplasty, should be considered.

-If you are diagnosed as needing a knee replacement, you might be a logical candidate for the partial-knee, custom implants by ConforMIS.
-These are customized implants, using your CT scans, so that they will properly match your anatomy.
-The result: A more natural-fitting knee.
+If you are diagnosed as needing a knee replacement, you might be a candidate for the partial-knee, custom implants by ConforMIS.
+These are customized implants, specific to your knee, manufactured using your CT scans, so that they will properly match your anatomy.
+The result: A more natural-fitting knee, customized for you.

 Knee Replacement Surgery

-If osteoarthritis has become too severe to be helped by non-surgical options, you may be a good candidate for knee replacement surgery.
+If osteoarthritis has become too severe to be remedied by non-surgical treatment, you may be candidate for knee replacement surgery.
 Dr. Snyder considers many factors before recommending this procedure, including:

 - Imaging results and X-rays